by Nancy Armitage

 Dinner plate of all the numerous gorgeous dinnerware she had (it would take up a whole wall!),

-Southern Pacific Annual Banquet dinner menu in 1890’s (that were hosted by Collis and Arabella Huntington in their mansion on California (Nob Hill) in San Francisco,
+Southern Pacific Annual Banquet dinner menus in 1890’s (that were hosted by Collis & Arabella Huntington in their mansion on 1020 California Street (Nob Hill) in San Francisco, CA

 List of her travels & grand Cunard & French ships she took to Europe & France.